The Mailgun API is built on HTTP. Our API is RESTful and it:

 To give you an idea of how to use the API, we have annotated our documentation with code samples written in several popular programming languages.
 Use the language selector at the top to switch between them.

-Your Mailgun account may contain several email domains.
+Your Mailgun account may contain multiple sending domains.
 To avoid passing the domain name as a query parameter, most API URLs must include the name of the domain you’re interested in:

 Keep your API key secret!